mIBRAHIM707/Semester-4-Notes/CS 232 DBMS/Notes.md

     *   **Query Efficiency:** How quickly can the DBMS retrieve data?
     *   **Security:** How well does the DBMS protect data from unauthorized access?

-### Exam-Style Questions:
+## Week 2: Exam-Style Question Answers

-*   Compare and contrast the centralized, 2-tier client-server, and 3-tier client-server DBMS architectures.
+1.  **Compare and contrast the centralized, 2-tier client-server, and 3-tier client-server DBMS architectures.**

+    *   **Centralized:**
+        *   *Description:* All DBMS components (software, hardware, user interfaces) reside on a single system.
+        *   *Advantages:* Simpler to manage.
+        *   *Disadvantages:* Can become a bottleneck with many users, limited scalability.
+    *   **2-Tier Client-Server:**
+        *   *Description:* The client (e.g., application) sends requests to a specialized server (e.g., database server).
+        *   *Advantages:* Improved scalability compared to centralized.
+        *   *Disadvantages:* Limited security, increased network traffic.
+    *   **3-Tier Client-Server:**
+        *   *Description:* Adds an application server between the client and the database server.
+        *   *Advantages:* Improved scalability, security, and data processing.
+        *   *Disadvantages:* More complex to manage.

-*   Explain the three levels of the ANSI/SPARC architecture and their importance for data independence.
+2.  **Explain the three levels of the ANSI/SPARC architecture and their importance for data independence.**

+    *   **External Schema (View Level):** User-specific views of the database.
+    *   **Conceptual Schema (Logical Level):** Overall structure of the database, defining entities, attributes, and relationships.
+    *   **Internal Schema (Physical Level):** Physical storage details (file structures, indexes).

+    *Importance for Data Independence:*
+        *   Allows changes at one level without affecting other levels.
+        *   Logical data independence allows changes to the conceptual schema without affecting external schemas.
+        *   Physical data independence allows changes to the internal schema without affecting the conceptual schema or external schemas.

-*   What is the difference between logical and physical data independence?
-Why is data independence important?
+3.  **What is the difference between logical and physical data independence?
+Why is data independence important?**

+    *   **Logical Data Independence:** The ability to modify the conceptual schema (e.g., add a new attribute) without affecting the external schemas (user views).
+    *   **Physical Data Independence:** The ability to modify the internal schema (e.g., change the storage format) without affecting the conceptual schema or external schemas.

+    *Importance:* Data independence reduces the maintenance effort, improves flexibility, and allows the database to evolve without disrupting existing applications.

-*   Explain the difference between SQL and NoSQL databases.
-Give examples of when you would use each type of database.
+4.  **Explain the difference between SQL and NoSQL databases.
+Give examples of when you would use each type of database.**

+    *   **SQL (Relational Databases):**
+        *   *Schema:* Predefined schema (tables with rows and columns).
+        *   *Scaling:* Vertical scaling (increasing resources of a single server).
+        *   *Examples:* MySQL, PostgreSQL, Oracle, SQL Server.
+    *   **NoSQL (Non-Relational Databases):**
+        *   *Schema:* Schema-less (data can be stored in various formats).
+        *   *Scaling:* Horizontal scaling (adding more servers to the system).
+        *   *Examples:* MongoDB, Cassandra, Redis.

+    *Use Cases:*
+        *   *SQL:* Suitable for applications with structured data, complex relationships, and ACID requirements (e.g., banking, e-commerce).
+        *   *NoSQL:* Suitable for applications with unstructured data, high scalability requirements, and flexible data models (e.g., social media, content management).

-*   Describe the different types of data models (object-based, record-based, physical).
+5.  **Describe the different types of data models (object-based, record-based, physical).**

+    *   **Object-Based Data Models:** Use concepts like entities, attributes, and relationships (e.g., ER Model).
+    *   **Record-Based Data Models:** Data is organized into records.
+        *   Hierarchical Model: Data is organized in a tree-like structure.
+        *   Network Model: Similar to the hierarchical model, but allows more complex relationships.
+        *   Relational Model: Data is organized into tables with rows and columns.
+    *   **Physical Data Models:** Describe how data is physically stored (e.g., Unifying Model).

-*   What are the main categories of DBMS languages (DDL, DML, DCL, TCL)?
-Give examples of commands in each category.
+6.  **What are the main categories of DBMS languages (DDL, DML, DCL, TCL)?
+Give examples of commands in each category.**

+    *   **DDL (Data Definition Language):** Used to define the database structure.
+        *   *Examples:* `CREATE TABLE`, `ALTER TABLE`, `DROP TABLE`
+    *   **DML (Data Manipulation Language):** Used to manipulate the data.
+        *   *Examples:* `SELECT`, `INSERT`, `UPDATE`, `DELETE`
+    *   **DCL (Data Control Language):** Used to control access to data.
+        *   *Examples:* `GRANT`, `REVOKE`
+    *   **TCL (Transaction Control Language):** Used to manage transactions.
+        *   *Examples:* `COMMIT`, `ROLLBACK`

-*   What factors should you consider when choosing a DBMS for a specific application?
+7.  **What factors should you consider when choosing a DBMS for a specific application?**

+    *   Flexibility: How easily can the DBMS adapt to changing data requirements?
+    *   Query Efficiency: How quickly can the DBMS retrieve data?
+    *   Security: How well does the DBMS protect data from unauthorized access?
+    *   Scalability: How well can the DBMS handle increasing data volumes and user traffic?
+    *   Cost: The cost of the DBMS software, hardware, and administration.
+    *   Features: Does the DBMS have the features required by the application (e.g., support for specific data types, transaction management, etc.)?

 ## Week 03 - Database Schema, Development, DFDs, and ERDs - Enhanced Notes